Homeless women in the United States: Transitional housing for domestic violence victims

-Other traditional housing offers rent vouchers to help battered women find apartments in different areas in the community.
+Rent vouchers can turn from temporary housing into more permanent housing to help battered women find apartments in different areas in the community.
 The Housing Voucher Program, also known as Section 8, is a subsidized permanent housing program, where women can stay as long as they want where a portion of the rent is paid for, however, she needs to pay her portion of the rent.
 The waiting list to receive a voucher can take weeks to sometimes years.
 Further, vouchers are temporary and can last from 1–2 months up to two years, and if women have difficulty finding landlords that accept the vouchers or are unable to find a housing unit, they can lose their voucher.
 The percent of successful rent vouchers has been declining over time.
 In 1993, the number of voucher holders that were successfully able to use their vouchers to receive housing was 81%, but in 2019 the number of voucher holders that successfully received housing due to their vouchers was 61%.

 Furthermore, due to the federal reporting rules of sharing information of residence of shelters, domestic violence victims must report their situations, which raises a safety concern.
 The national database that is being funded and required by the U.S. Department of Housing and Urban Development (HUD) is requesting all organizations to participate in HMIS (homeless management information system) which includes domestic violence shelters.
 HUD is responsible for homeless programs, affordable housing, and emergency shelters, including domestic violence shelters.
 While record sharing about homeless people and their situation can be an efficient tool in making progress in bettering people lives faster, when it comes to domestic violence shelters where the main concern is protecting survivors and providing safety, sharing information about the victims on a public database threatens the same people whom HUD are protecting and providing services for.